ovcharovcoder/Foods_deliciose/README.md

 # Foods_deliciose
-The website is designed according to the "Restaurant "Foods deliciose"" graphic layout.
+The website is designed according to the "Restaurant "Foods deliciose"" graphic layout.<br>
-All copyrights to the graphic layout belong to its author.
+All copyrights to the graphic layout belong to its author.<br?

-Website development author: Andriy Ovcharov;
+Website development author: Andriy Ovcharov;<br>
-Author's e-mail: datoshcode@gmail.com;
+Author's e-mail: datoshcode@gmail.com;<br>
 Website development date: 08.12.2022.